kksgandhi/personal_site/tags.md

  - worksCited (has a good works cited with papers I could look at in the future)
  - futureWork (interesting future work that could be followed up on)
- - RTDExample (A good example of a research through design study)
+ - RTDExample (A good example of a "research through design" study)
  - researchForIndustry
    * good examples of building research projects so that they are useful for industry professionals